-A Level or BTEC?
+A Level/BTEC/T Level?
 The difference explained

-- Both are recognised internationally by employers
+- Are recognised internationally by employers

-|A Level Programme||Level 3 BTEC Extended Diploma|
+|A Level Programme||Level 3 BTEC Extended Diploma||

 |Entry requirements for Cronton Sixth Form College||A minimum of three Grade 5’s plus two Grade 4’s at GCSE, including a minimum of a grade 5 in English Language and maths.